ngocdd/playwright-ts/README.md

 dotenv-cli: A command-line utility for running scripts with environment variables loaded from a .env file.
 Version: ^7.2.1

 fs-extra: A package that provides additional file system methods beyond the built-in fs module.
 Version: ^11.1.1

-Please make sure to update the README.md file with any necessary changes or additional information.